opendocsg/opendoc-theme/02-getting-started.md

 **Step 3:**

-> Cick on the "Sign in" button,
+> Click on the "Sign in" button.

 > ![](/images/edit-document/step-3-sign-in-button.png)